evilpapa/ray/doc/source/serve/http-guide.md

 (serve-set-up-fastapi-http)=
-# Set Up FastAPI and HTTP
+# 设置 FastAPI 及 HTTP

 This section helps you understand how to:
 - Send HTTP requests to Serve deployments